 Why You Should Use Public Transport in Los Angeles

 As you can see, it’s super easy to get around in Los Angeles just by using public transport.
 Now you probably wonder why you should take the bus or train if a car is much more convenient.

 Here are some reasons why I recommend you to go for public transportation:

-You can save time and nerves.
-Especially during rush hour, I would highly recommend you to switch to public transport.
+- You can save time and nerves.
+Especially during rush hour, I would highly recommend you switch to public transport.
 You don’t want to waste your precious time in traffic jams.